 This course has been specially designed for Secret Compass and approved by PAWGI.
 It allows students with no previous PAWGI qualifications to take an accelerated route to progress directly to a CWG-SA qualification (Certified Wilderness Guide – Central and South America) on successful completion of a 10 day combined training and assessment expedition.
 A CWG-SA is qualified to lead overnight and multi-day land expeditions in any tropical/jungle area of Central and South America.

 If you when you join the course you already have your PAWGI CAG qualification, then on successful completion of this course you will qualify as a CWG without the Central and South America restriction.
-If you already have your PAWGI CWG qualification then successful completion of this course will count as your Jungle (JUN) specialisation and will qualify you as a CSG – JUN.
+If you already have your PAWGI CWG qualification then successful completion of this course will count as your Jungle (JUN) specialisation and can be used towards your CSG (Certified Specialised Guide) qualification.

 To attend the course you need to be capable of travelling in a remote region for the duration of the trek without external support, and therefore a base level of wilderness experience including unsupported multi-day trekking is essential.
-Additionally, all students will share responsibility for navigation and route planning during the course, and there will not be time to teach basic compass skills.
-Students are expected to be able to use a compass prior to joining the course, but these skills can be learnt and practised as part of your preparation for the course.
+All students will share responsibility for navigation and route planning during the course, and there will not be time to teach basic compass skills.
+Students are therefore expected to be able to use a compass prior to joining the course and these skills should be learnt and practised as part of your preparation for the course.
 The course will also include a couple of short modules taught to students prior to the course through an online platform.
 These will cover knots and online weather forecast applications.

 Students will both learn about and practice skills in the field, and discuss more theoretical subjects in the evenings.
 Due to the course taking place in an expedition environment, lessons and exercises will take place where best suited depending on the location and weather conditions on the day.
-Official training objectives include:
+Official training objectives during the expedition will include:

 - Route planning